This is a very cursory list of good girls and bad girls, some that

 • Alter ego: none

-• Action figure: yes,
+• Action figure: yes, by Marx (1967)

-• Created by: Rick Berman,
+• Created by: Jeff Segal

-• First appearance: “Scorpion:
+• First appearance: 1993

 • Super powers: no